starmaid/pulseofexploration/README.md

 ## Where are you in development??

-Variable brightness for LEDS
+make transmission real

 make a setup script for the user

-make a cool ground, reactive to time of day
+make a cool ground, reactive to time of day/location

 ## How to Build your Own